gabrielpascua/laligafilipina.com/site/content/posts/why-the-us-has-so-many-filipino-nurses.md

 ---
 title: Why the US has so many Filipino nurses
 issues: 20001
-tags:
+tags: ["Coronavirus", "Overseas Workers", "Immigration"]
-  - Coronavirus
-  - Overseas Workers
-  - Immigration
 publishDate: 2020-08-30T10:50:23.819Z
 author:
 description: Filipino nurses have been disproportionately affected by the coronavirus in the US.
 That’s because they make up an outsized portion of the nursing workforce.
 About one-third of all foreign-born nurses in the US are Filipino.